Dolphin Research

 2025.01.07 03:38

-Last night, $TENCENT(00700.HK) and other companies were included in the 2025 CMC ("National Defense Authorization Act" Section 1260H) "military-related enterprises" list, facing sanctions mainly that the U.S. Department of Defense cannot procure products and technologies from the companies on the list.
-As Tencent experiences a rare drop, Dolphin Jun briefly discusses:
+Last night, companies including $TENCENT(00700.HK) were added to the 2025 CMC (Section 1260H of the National Defense Authorization Act) "Military-Related Companies" list.
+The main sanction measure is that the U.S. Department of Defense cannot procure products or technologies from the listed companies.
+Amid Tencent's rare significant drop, Dolphin Research briefly discusses:

-1. Reasons and Impact of Sanctions
+1. Reasons and Impact of the Sanctions

 3. Tencent's Valuation and Trading Logic